2020 Kerala floods: National

 The primary response at the state and national level was to set up relief camps for the flood affectees.
 A total of 6,300 camps were arranged in the state.
 In Kollam alone, 51 camps were set up, one in each taluk.
 The national government also announced ₹200,000 to be distributed among families of casualties of landslides caused by the floods, and ₹50,000 provided to the injured, both through the Prime Minister's National Relief Fund.
 Kerala's State Disaster Management Authority (KSDMA), police and Indian Air Force actively took part in the rescue operations.
 To search for missing persons, the National Disaster Response Force (NDRF) was activated, with around 200 personnel.
 Fire Force and Forest officials also joined the response teams.
 This task force consisted of 50 Fire Force members specializing in night-time rescue activities.

 International

-In the aftermath of 2018 Kerala Floods, the Indian government refused international aid for relief efforts.
+In the aftermath of the 2018 Kerala Floods, the Indian government refused international aid for relief efforts.
 They cited sufficient domestic capacity to deal with the disaster, in line with its policy to accept no foreign aid.
 It is also seen as a measure to portray the image of India being well equipped to address its needs, and thus little International aid is accepted.